Before You Submit

 - Rights:

-- Authors grant [one-time print and digital publication rights] for inclusion in the anthology.
+- Authors grant one-time print and digital publication rights for inclusion in the Tales from the Black Sea anthology.

-- The Hollow Archives retains the right to include stories in future reprint collections.
+- In addition, The Hollow Archives reserves the right to include accepted stories in a future “best of” collection (such as a volume featuring past winners).

-- After a [short exclusivity period], all rights revert to the author.
+- No other rights are claimed.
+After a six-month exclusivity period, all rights revert fully to the author.

 Theme and Content